 Why do I need a certified aromatherapist?

 We’re trained in such things as which oils are good for a given circumstance; which oils to avoid if you are diabetic or asthmatic; which oils will blend together to help you with depression; which oils to stay away from if you are allergic to aspirin and which oils should not be used on children under a certain age.

 Will any essential oil be okay to use?

-No. Your liver filters everything you put on or in your body.
-When the oils are distilled from plant matter sprayed with pesticides, you are basically negating the effect of the oils.
+No!
+Your liver filters everything you put on or in your body.
+When the oils are distilled from plant matter sprayed with pesticides, you’re basically negating the effect of the oils.
 Your liver has to filter that pesticide (a toxic chemical) and isn’t the whole point of aromatherapy to help you take control of your health in a natural way?

 Be very cautious of companies who want you to join their group to get a reduced price on essential oils.
-Essential oils are commonly adulterated with a carrier oil and pushed off as “pure” and I found this out the hard way before I found the above companies.
-Buyer beware!
+Essential oils are commonly adulterated with a carrier oil and pushed off as “pure” and I found this out the hard way before I found these three companies.

 How long do essential oils last?

 All essential oils need to be kept tightly closed and in a very cool area to keep their potency.
 Keeping them in your bathroom or kitchen with shorten their shelf life.

 Can I apply essential oils directly to my skin?

 For children under 2, using essential oils is not recommended as they are too potent.
 If you’re still not sure how to dilute essential oils, here’s a good rule to follow: for every teaspoon of carrier oil, just use one or two drops of essential oils.
 If you are using one ounce of carrier oil, use 6 drops for a 1% dilution, 12 drops for a 2% dilution and so on.

 As long as I have the essential oil in stock (I almost always do), then I can create your blend on the same day.
 This schedule does not include weekends or holidays.
-Since I work with over 80 different essential oils, I know I can create a blend that perfect for you.
+Since I work with over 140 different essential oils, I know I can create a blend that perfect for you.

 As always, I send you my blessings!